AdaCore/gnatstudio/docs/users_guide/main_window.rst

   - :guilabel:`home` go to home directory (value of the HOME environment variable, or `/` if not defined)

 * A list with the current directory and the last directories explored.
-You can modify the current directory by modifying the text entry and hitting :kbd:`Enter`, or by clicking on the right arrow and choose a previous directory in the pop down list displayed.
+  Modify the current directory by modifying the text entry and pressing :kbd:`Enter` or by clicking on the right arrow and choosing a previous directory in the pop down list displayed.

 * A directory tree.
-You can open or close directories by clicking on the `+` and `-` icons on the left of the directories, or navigate using the keyboard
+Open or close directories by clicking on the `+` and `-` icons on the left of the directories or navigate using the keyboard
-  keys: :kbd:`up` and :kbd:`down` to select the previous or the next directory, :kbd:`+` and :kbd:`-` to expand and collapse the current directory, and :kbd:`backspace` to select the parent directory.
+  keys: :kbd:`up` and :kbd:`down` to select the previous or next directory, :kbd:`+` and :kbd:`-` to expand and collapse the current directory, and :kbd:`backspace` to select the parent directory.

+* A filter area.
+Depending on the context, one or several filters are available to select only a subset of files to display.
+The filter *All files* is always available and displays all files in the selected directory.

 * A file list.
 This area lists the files contained in the selected directory.
-  If a filter is selected in the filter area, only the relevant files for the given filter are displayed.
-Depending on the context, the list of files may include additional information about the files, e.g. the kind of a file, its size, etc...
+If you specified a filter in the filter area, only the matching files are displayed.
+Depending on the context, the list of files may include additional information about the files such as the type of file or its size.

-* A filter area.
-Depending on the context, one or several filters are available to select only a subset of files to display.
-The filter *All files* which is always available will display all files in the directory selected.

 * A file name area.
-This area will display the name of the current file selected, if any.
-You can also type a file or directory name directly, and complete the name automatically by using the :kbd:`Tab` key.
+This area displays the name of the current file, if any.
+You can also type a file or directory name, with file completion provided by the :kbd:`Tab` key.

 * A button bar with the :guilabel:`OK` and :guilabel:`Cancel` buttons.
-When you have selected the right file, click on :guilabel:`OK` to confirm, or click on :guilabel:`Cancel` at any time to cancel and close the file selection.
+  When you have selected the desired file, click on :guilabel:`OK` to confirm or click on :guilabel:`Cancel` at any time to cancel the file selection.